guushoekman/educen/_case-studies/istanbul.md

 As we have realized later, we could grasp the meaning of these terms only after we had started to cooperate with our disabled partners, when we encountered disability knowledge and culture.
 Still, our “theoretical build” has met no opposition on behalf of the disabled partners and remained unchanged throughout the case study, providing us guidance when we were in need of it.

---box

-“Disability Terminology”
+<p class="box-start"></p>

+#### Disability Terminology

+##### Disability
-Disability: The UN Convention on the Rights of Persons with Disabilities (UNCRPD) notes that “disability is an evolving concept” and it results from “the interaction between persons with impairments and attitudinal and environmental barriers that hinders their full and effective participation in society on an equal basis with others”.
+The UN Convention on the Rights of Persons with Disabilities (UNCRPD) notes that “disability is an evolving concept” and it results from “the interaction between persons with impairments and attitudinal and environmental barriers that hinders their full and effective participation in society on an equal basis with others”.

+##### Person with disability
-Person with disability: According to the UNCRPD, people with disabilities “include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others”.
+According to the UNCRPD, people with disabilities “include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others”.

+##### Diversity
-Diversity: This term may refer to (a) human diversity concept, according to which the disability is rather a biological variation, and not a discriminatory difference and (b) to the possible variety of disability types.
+This term may refer to (a) human diversity concept, according to which the disability is rather a biological variation, and not a discriminatory difference and (b) to the possible variety of disability types.

+##### Inclusivity (or inclusiveness)
-Inclusivity (or inclusiveness): Disability inclusion involves more than mere encouragement and refers to genuine policies and practices that makes possible for the disabled people to have full participation in society, benefiting from the same resources, assuming similar roles and responsibilities, participating to decision-making processes, etc. the same as people without disabilities.
+Disability inclusion involves more than mere encouragement and refers to genuine policies and practices that makes possible for the disabled people to have full participation in society, benefiting from the same resources, assuming similar roles and responsibilities, participating to decision-making processes, etc. the same as people without disabilities.
 As opposite to many individuals may think, inclusivity requires not only the removal of physical barriers but also those related to communication, as well as the “attitudinal” barriers on behalf of the community.

+##### Accessibility
-Accessibility: Not a privilege but a right, accessibility refers to the making of products, services or environments for people who experience disabilities.
+Not a privilege but a right, accessibility refers to the making of products, services or environments for people who experience disabilities.
 Accessibility is a “material” prerequisite for inclusivity.

+##### Universal design
-Universal design: As stated in the UNCRPD, this term refers to “the design of products, environments, programs and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
+As stated in the UNCRPD, this term refers to “the design of products, environments, programs and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
 The Convention also emphasize that the “universal design” shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.

+<p class="box-end"></p>

 ## Networking for partnership